-Public safety and transportation services employees assigned to a 56- or 42-hour work schedule will be paid holiday incentive hours for each of the ten holidays, regardless of whether they are scheduled to work on the holiday.
-Holiday incentive hours will be paid at the employee's regular pay rate and will not be included in calculating any overtime.
+Public safety and transportation services employees assigned to a 56-hour work schedule are paid 11.20 holiday incentive hours for each of the ten holidays, regardless of whether they are scheduled to work on the holiday.
+Holiday incentive hours are paid at the employee's regular pay rate and will not be included in calculating any overtime.